KaterinaWalter/javadocs/docs/unit10/notes1001.md

 The base case is often handled by an ``if`` statement that checks for the **base case condition**, and _returns directly_ when the condition for the base case is met.

-In the factorial method, the base case is when the argument is 0 as that is the smallest number that the factorial method can handle since factorial isn’t defined for negative numbers.
+* In the **factorial** method: the base case is when the argument is 0 as that is the smallest number that the factorial method can handle.

-When we recurse through folders on our computer there are two base cases, a simple file, whose size we can find out directly, and an empty folder whose size is 0 (or maybe some other fixed amount, depending on the operating system).
-In those two cases a method to compute the space used by a file or folder could return immediately; in all others it would have to recurse to get the sizes of the files and sub-folders it contains and then add them up.
+* When we recurse through **folders** on our computer there are TWO base cases: a simple file, whose size we can find out directly, and an empty folder whose size is 0.

+{:.highlight}
-The goal of every recursive call in a recursive method is to shrink the problem in some way that gets closer to the base case.
-You can see that in ``factorial`` where the recursive call is passing ``n - 1``, one closer to ``0``.
-If you write a recursive method (not required for the AP exam), you should make sure that every time you recurse you are shrinking the problem so it is closer to the base case—that’s the equivalent in recursion to incrementing your loop variable in a ``for`` loop.
+The goal of every **recursive call** in a recursive method is to *shrink the problem* in some way that gets **closer to the base case**.
+> You can see that in ``factorial`` where the recursive call is passing ``n - 1``, one closer to ``0``.
+This is the equivalent in recursion to _incrementing_ your loop variable in a
+``for`` loop.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/Q83nN97LVOU?si=F48d7kHn96smMDpG" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>